obeliskos/SimpleWebServer/README.md

 ![Screenshot](http://www.obeliskos.com/images/sws_ss1.png)

-This project is just packaging up a

-So that it can be run on Windows RT 8.1 devices.
+While many static file webservers exist, i assembled this one to run on Windows RT 8.1 devices.
+It should work equally as well on x86 Windows as well.

 While it can be used to serve up simple web sites, I have also modified it to correctly return the mime types needed for serving up a TridentSandbox web site with proper application cache, local storage and indexeddb.